chovanecm/workshop-spark/java/task2-flights/README.md

 ___

 #### 1. Look at a data
   Dataset has two files in ```/root/workshop-spark/data/task2``` directory.
-First HTML file with description of data and ```airline-delays.csv``` file that represents a comma-separated collection of flight records, one record per line.
+First HTML file with description of data and the second one is archive file ```airline-delays.csv.zip```.
+When you unzip to same directory you will get ```airline-delays.csv``` file that represents a comma-separated collection of flight records, one record per line.

   Let's count the number of the record.
   ```